HTTPArchive/almanac.httparchive.org/src/content/en/2024/seo.md

 {{ figure_markup(
   image="title-tag-and-meta-description.png",
   caption="Title elements and meta descriptions.", description="A column chart with the percentage of pages containing a `title` tag and meta description.
-In 2024, 98% of desktop pages had a title elements and 66.7% of desktop pages had a meta description.
+In 2024, 98% of desktop pages had a title element and 66.7% of desktop pages had a meta description.
 The numbers for mobile pages were nearly similar, with 98.2% having a title element and 66.4% having a meta description.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTitOH-aAprInUucdKE0WM41rpV2ri7KW90ZH9VGH2QLbvgKDq6tDRPRNJXMx3i0njRGEIZbxwYoKqJ/pubchart?oid=1166495990&format=interactive", sheets_gid="144160625", sql_file="seo-stats-2024.sql"